 Books to build classroom community are fun and will help students learn life long skills.
 Take back your time when planning for activities to build classroom community and check out my top recommendations for books for building classroom community!
 Check your school library or local public library.
 If you are looking to add to or build your classroom library, these are my top recommendations for books to build classroom community.

-To make finding books to build classroom community it easier for you, I have included links from Amazon (affiliate links) for each book to build classroom community.
+To make finding books to build classroom community it easier for you, I have included Amazon links for each book to build classroom community.
 Also, I linked a video read aloud, if available, for you to use for convenience or for virtual teachers.

 First on the list of books to build classroom community is We Will Rock Our Classmates.
 Invite Penelope, the coolest T. rex dinosaur, to rock out with your students and her guitar.
 The school talent show is quickly approaching.
 This at the top of my list for books to build classroom community and promote individuality within your classroom.
 Use this as an opportunity to get to know students and the talents they have.
 Also, don’t forget to share your talents with your sweet students!
 Teach students to build each other up and support each other.